aloyr/acme-tiny-automator/README.md

 Having this whole environment on SSL automatically will help my process and perhaps will help someone else that happens to stumble upon this. :)

+While I love the work done by the letsencrypt initiative, I don't feel comfortable having 8000 lines of script run as root on my servers and modifying my web services.

+If you like this project, [donate to the EFF](https://www.eff.org/).
+They do awesome work there, and without them, this initiative wouldn't exist.

 ## installation
 To install, you will need to clone the repository and customize the configuration file.
 At a minimum, that will involve the following: